soosiey/image-ranking/README.md

 ## Instructions to run

+The dataset for TinyImageNet must first be placed in a folder labeled 'data' outside of the repo.
+If the repo is cloned, then '../data/' must contain the dataset.

 In main.py, change the model to a desired model, or use resnet50 as we have defaulted to.
 Then, simply run main.py to get a trained model saved to models/trained_models.
 The last epoch, which is epoch 9, will have the final model.